smuthali/puppet-tz/README.md

 ### What does TimeZone module affect

 * TimeZone packages (.deb or rpm)
-* TZ configuration file (ntp.conf)
+* TZ configuration file (/etc/sysconfig/clock)

 ## Usage
-In site.pp it is sufficient to simply add `include '::puppet-tz'` to load, install and configure NTP module.
-Parameters can also be passed to the NTP module by specifying which NTP clock sources to user.
+In site.pp it is sufficient to simply add `include '::puppet-tz'` to load, install and configure TimeZone module.
+Parameters can also be passed to the TimeZone module by specifying the custom timezone.
 For example:
 ```puppet
 class { '::puppet-tz':
    timezone => 'America/Los_Angeles',